Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Construction and analysis of stochastic models for cross-correlations

 where $R_i$ is the total reward over $1000$ plays.

-As a result, the ATR values were $0.5912$ for the original deterministic laser chaos case and $0.5952$ for the constructed stochastic model; the estimated hit probabilities, $(\overline{p}_1,\overline{p}_2)$, were $(0.5978,0.3419)$ for the original deterministic laser chaos case and $(0.6004,0.4517)$ for the constructed stochastic model.
-Note that the second slot machine is not selected finally, and the estimation $\overline{p}_2$ could vary.
-However, the estimation for the hit probability $\overline{p}_1$ works well.
-Then, we conclude that the constructed stochastic model achieves the same performance as the original deterministic laser chaos in the reinforcement learning problem.
+As a result, the ATR values were $0.5700$ for the original deterministic laser chaos case and $0.5751$ for the constructed stochastic model; the estimated hit probabilities, $(\overline{p}_1,\overline{p}_2)$, were $(0.5999,0.3986)$ for the original deterministic laser chaos case and $(0.5624,0.3920)$ for the constructed stochastic model.
+Numerical results with different experimental settings are shown in Appendix~B.

+In addition, we also examine the average convergence time (ACT); the ATR corresponds to the performance after learning, while the ACT relates to the dynamics of the learning process.
+Here, we define the ACT as follows: we evaluate the time at which learning converges, i.e., $\Delta \kappa(t) = 16$ or $-16$, and take the average of these times as the ACT.
+For the original deterministic laser chaos case, the ACT value is 112.53; in the case with the constructed stochastic model, we have 115.35 as the ACT value.
+Then, the constructed stochastic model yields a similar ACT value to that of the original laser chaos data.

+From these results, we conclude that the constructed stochastic model achieves the same performance as the original deterministic laser chaos in the reinforcement learning problem.